heronshoes/rubykaigi2023-red_amber/README.md

 These are resources of presentation slide and customized timer image setting which is used by Hirokazu SUZUKI (@heronshoes) in RubyKaigi2023.

-This presentation is originally created by Keynote, save in pdf and displayed overlapping timer images by `rabbit` the presentation tool for Rubyists.
+This presentation is originally created by Keynote, saved in pdf and displayed with overlapping timer images by [rabbit](https://github.com/rabbit-shocker/rabbit) the presentation tool for Rubyists.

 Invoke below to use this.